 Yes!
 Meet and greets are so important to me as an artist for documenting this special day.
 I am happy to meet with you before signing your contract, as well as meeting again once you have developed your birth plans.
+Though they are not mandatory – they are recommended.
 At meet and greets before your birth, we will review your birth plans together for me to envision how best capture your personalities and any special details you have planned.

 When should I hire a birth photographer?

 It’s never too early or too late to hire a birth photographer but I do only take 2-3 per month.
 It is best to book early during your second trimester but to make sure that your baby’s birthday is covered, please inquire as soon as you can.
 When contract and deposit is in, then you are officially booked and your estimated due date is on my calendar!

 When do you arrive to start documenting a birth?

 I typically arrive when active labor begins which is about 5-6cm, or when contractions are steadily coming about 8 to 5 minutes apart, lasting one minute long, and have been that way for an hour.
 When I should come will also depend on your birth plan, my travel time, previous pregnancies, birth history, or pregnancy complications as this can change when I should arrive.
 Based on the information we talk about during your meet and greet, we figure out what might sound like an appropriate time for my arrival.